xgovern/rkm/README.md

 [recoverkey.io](https://recoverkey.io "Potion: Recover Key")

-A recovery scheme for private keys & un-resettable passwords that contextualizable to a person (e.g. mapping to... private/security questions, biometric data, pictorial data, etc.)
+A recovery scheme, for private keys & un-resettable passwords, that is contextualizable to a person.
+(e.g. mapping to... private/security questions, biometric data, pictorial data, etc.)